 To access OneDrive, visit the University of Memphis Office 365 Webmail site (authenticate using your UUID and password).
 Look for the App Launcher (9 tiles in a square) at the upper left of the screen (near "Office 365" logo).
 Select OneDrive and let the collaboration begin!
 You can also log into OneDrive site directly.

 Our OneDrive documentation highlights the features of Office 365 - OneDrive.
 ITS Center for Teaching & Learning provides documentation and training.
-Visit Learning Curve for a listing of trainings and/or our solution page for updates.
+Visit our training page for a listing of trainings and/or our solution page for updates.

 For answers to frequently asked questions about OneDrive, search the AskTom articles.

 For troubleshooting and support, please submit a service request.
 For more information or additional assistance, please call the ITS Service Desk at 901.678.8888 on a 24x7 basis (excluding some holidays).

 When will OneDrive access be revoked for various individuals?

 Employee Voluntary separation - Employees open to separate from the University will no longer have access to University data/IT systems.
 Employee voluntary separation includes resignation or retirement.
 This schedule applies to all full and part-time faculty and staff, regardless of the reason for voluntary separation.
 It’s the employee’s responsibility to save personal electronic files/data stored on University systems prior to the separation date.
 Access to personal electronic files/data will not be provided after the last date of employment.
 Access is only provided if the individual has a valid active affiliation.